ELC project: Tank destroyer design

-The first prototypes produced by AMX had the D.914 gun loaded with 90mm Empennée HEAT rounds (French for "feathered").
+The first prototypes were equipped with low-pressure 90mm D.914 gun, capable of firing specially-designed Empennée (French for feathered, meaning fin-stabilized) HEAT rounds.
 Since the firing range of the D.914 gun did not meet the requirements for the French Ministry of Defense, an elongated D.915 gun equipped with a muzzle brake was developed.
-Especially for this cannon, a new model of the turret called 903 was designed — it had a large capacity.
-The standard projectile for the D.915, marked ENERGA, weighing approximately 2 kg, was meant for penetration of 350 mm of armor, but it also had an insufficiently high effective firing range — only 600-700 meters.
-Later, shells of the same type were developed under the name «G»: they had a larger mass (more than 7 kg) and made it possible to achieve the originally requested effective firing range of 1 000 meters, but it was not possible to increase this range to the originally requested 1 500 meters or more at that time.
+Especially for this cannon, a new model of the turret called 903 was designed — it had larger capacity.
+The new standard round for the D.915, designated ENERGA, weighed approximately 2 kg and was capable of penetrating up to 350mm of rolled homogenous steel armor, but it also had an insufficiently low effective firing range — between 600 and 700 meters.
+Later, shells of the same type were developed under the designation «G»: they had larger mass (above 7 kg) and made it possible to achieve the effective firing range of up to 1000 meters, but at that time it wasn't possible to increase this range to the originally requested 1 500 meters or more.

-All versions of the tank had a coaxial 7.5 mm machine gun AAT-52, and on the ELC TC 904 modification, two pairs of smoke grenade launchers located on the sides of the turret were added.
+All versions of the tank had a coaxial 7.5 mm tank-adapted AAT-52 light machine gun, and, within the ELC TC 904 variant, two pairs of smoke grenade launchers located on the sides of the turret were introduced.